Emmely2008/Exercise---Technical-Comparison-of-an-SQL-and-Graph-Database-/README.md

 - From the results I can estimate that the Relational database might have a ~quadratic running time.
 Between first and second and second and third the times doubles (very roughly calculated) when nodes grows quadratically as example 10 (first depth), 100 (second depth), 1000 (third depth etc.

-### Conclude which database is better suited for this kind of queries and explain why.
+### Task: Conclude which database is better suited for this kind of queries and explain why.

 - Neo4J has the best performance for queries like this.
 - The relational databases performed slightly slower for operations like this.